-I’m not advocating breaking any laws, but some of my greatest memories are from my social activities with my friends when I was in college.
-Parties can help form and strengthen friendships, and they can give you some quality stories that you’ll cherish when you’re older and all your friends are too busy to party because they’re taking care of their kids.
+I’m not advocating breaking any laws, but some of my greatest memories are from my social activities with my friends while I was in college.
+Parties can help form and strengthen friendships, and they can give you some quality stories you’ll cherish when you’re older and all your friends are too busy to party.

 Even though you’re not in college to party, parties can be a large part of the college experience, regardless of the school you attend.
-Party schools have more parties more often, but you can still get a quality education from a “party school.”
+While party schools have more parties more often, you can still get a quality education from a party school.

-One of my friends who went to the University of Illinois excelled during his undergraduate years and ended up getting his PhD from UC-Berkeley in engineering.
+One of my friends who went to the University of Illinois excelled during his undergraduate years and ended up getting a PhD in Engineering from UC Berkeley.
 On the other hand, another friend who went there spent too much time partying and lost his athletic scholarship due to drug use.

 Similarly, even at a college that's not considered a party school, you can party too hard and suffer academic, legal, or health consequences due to irresponsible partying.

 In large part, the quality of your education and your future success is dependent on the choices you make while you’re in school.
-If you make wise choices and prioritize your time, you can get an exceptional education and have fun.
+If you make wise choices and prioritize your time, you can get an exceptional education—and have fun doing so!

-As you're trying to decide the right school for you, make sure you know how to effectively do college research.
+As you're trying to decide the right school for you, make sure you understand how to research colleges effectively.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: